Ravel Morrison: Derby County

-After playing in several trial games in pre-season during the summer of 2021, Morrison signed for Derby County on a one year contract on 7 August 2021.
+After playing in several trial games in pre-season during the summer of 2021, Morrison signed for Derby County on a one-year contract on 7 August 2021.
 On his debut for Derby he scored in an EFL Cup tie against Salford City on 10 August 2021.
 He left the club at the end of the 2021–22 season, the end of his contract.

 D.C.
 United

 In July 2022, Morrison signed for Major League Soccer club D.C.
 United on a 1 1/2-year deal, with an optional additional year.
-He made his debut for D.C. on July 31 against Orlando City.
-Morrison scored his first goal on August 28 against Atlanta United, netting the opening goal for D.C.
-United in an eventual 3-2 loss.
+He made his debut for D.C. on 31 July against Orlando City.
+Morrison scored his first goal on 28 August against Atlanta United, netting the opening goal for D.C.
+United in an eventual 3–2 loss.
 Morrison was left out of D.C.
 United's MLS squad for the 2023 season, resulting in him being unable to play in the competition while still being allowed to train with his teammates.

+Precision

+On 30 September 2024, Morrison joined UAE Second Division League club Precision.

+Arabian Falcons

+In October 2025, Morrison joined fellow UAE Second Division League club Arabian Falcons.

 International career

 Morrison was capped by England at under-16, under-17, under-18 and under-21 levels.
 Morrison is also eligible to play for Jamaica and, in November 2012, he was reported to be considering representing them at international level.
 He made his England under-21 debut on 10 October 2013, in a 4–0 away win against San Marino.
 He scored his first goals for the under-21 team in a 5–0 UEFA Euro 2015 qualifying win over Lithuania.

 In March 2018, he was invited to a training camp with Jamaica to discuss switching his national allegiance with Jamaican officials.
 In May 2019, Morrison was named as one of the 40 players in Theodore Whitmore's preliminary Jamaica squad for the 2019 CONCACAF Gold Cup.
 In October 2020, Morrison was named as one of the 23 players in Whitmore's final Jamaica squad for friendlies against Saudi Arabia.
 He made his debut for Jamaica in a 3–0 friendly loss to Saudi Arabia on 14 November 2020.

-Morrison scored his first goal for Jamaica against Honduras in their final game of 2022 FIFA World Cup qualification on March 30, 2022.
+Morrison scored his first goal for Jamaica against Honduras in their final game of 2022 FIFA World Cup qualification on 30 March 2022.